wdi-sf-jan-2014/notes/js_functions/js_functions.md

 ### Let's dissect a complicated example

-Why does applying the function below to any arguments always return `true`?
+Why does applying the function below to any argument always return `true`?

 ```